XxInvictus/TeamsHUD/README.md

-# TeamsHUD
+# TeamsHUDPlus

 A Minecraft mod that adds team management functionality with visual HUD elements for both Forge and Fabric mod loaders.
+Continuation of the work by Tfarcenim (TeamsHUD) and CommodoreThrawn (Teams) with additional functionality I wish they had.
+I have raised Pull Requests against the TeamsHUD source for these features and may still scrap this continuation if they get accepted and merged into that mod.

 ## Features